grafana/k6-docs/docs/sources/next/results-output/real-time/cloud.md

 ![Grafana Cloud k6 Test Results](/media/docs/k6-oss/screenshot-stream-k6-results-to-grafana-cloud-k6.png)

-When you send the results to the k6 Cloud with `k6 run --out`, data will be continuously streamed to the cloud.
+When you send the results to the k6 Cloud with `k6 cloud run --local-execution`, data will be continuously streamed to the cloud.
 While this happens the state of the test run will be marked as `Running`.
 A test run that ran its course will be marked `Finished`.
 The run state has nothing to do with the test passing any